-A founding member of our firm with more than 25 years of trial experience, Philadelphia medical malpractice lawyer Daniel Jeck has tried dozens of cases throughout his career.
+A shareholder at our firm with more than 25 years of trial experience, Philadelphia medical malpractice lawyer Daniel Jeck has tried dozens of cases throughout his career.
 Daniel has achieved remarkable results for his clients, which include numerous multi-million dollar verdicts and settlements.

 Education and Experience with Medical Malpractice Cases